NonStickFryingPan/sp-bioinformatics-project3/README.md

 ## Overview

 This repository documents a diploid genome assembly pipeline following the **Vertebrate Genomes Project (VGP)** methodology, implemented in Galaxy.
 The pipeline takes raw PacBio HiFi reads and produces chromosome-scale haplotype-resolved scaffolds using a combination of HiFi contig assembly, Bionano optical map scaffolding, and Hi-C chromatin contact scaffolding.

-The test organism is *Saccharomyces cerevisiae* S288C (haploid genome ~11.7 Mb), assembled as a synthetic diploid.
-This allows for high-confidence evaluation of assembly completeness and accuracy.
+The test organism is *Saccharomyces cerevisiae* S288C (haploid genome ~11.7 Mb).

-**Analysis trajectory used: B** — HiFi + Hi-C (Hi-C phased contigging → Bionano scaffolding → Hi-C scaffolding)

 ---